October – National Substance Abuse Prevention Month

 Help From the White House

 President Trump promised to win the critical battle against opioid misuse.
-“It has been my priority and promise to win the critical battle against opioid misuse.”
+“It has been my priority and promises to win the critical battle against opioid misuse.”
 A law enacted, Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act, expands access to prevention, treatment, and recovery services.
 This SUPPORT Act is the single largest commitment to combating the drug crisis in our nation’s history.

 “There is no miracle, single, overnight treatment, drug, or solution for all.
 But there are complex human beings that need to be seen and viewed beyond their condition.”